 Development of Central Station Generation

 Remote central station power plants using a complex delivery system of transmission lines are now the standard in the industry.
 And distributed generation fell out of favor for more than 100 years.

 Flaws of the Central Station Model

-This current system relying on large central station power plants is not, however, without its own problems.
+The current system is not, however, without its own problems.
 The fossil fueled central station plants emit pollution and greenhouse gases.
 And, because of their size, the central station plants must be added in large chunks, often before they are needed by utility customers.

 The transmission system used to deliver the power is also an issue.
 It requires rights-of-way in controversial areas, is maintained by utilities with varying levels of commitment to that maintenance, is subject to potential outages due to weather, faulty equipment and terrorist attacks and results in energy losses of as much as 10%.
-Even with these flaws, for more than 100 years, Westinghouse’ system has been the best method available for the delivery of reliable and affordable electric service.
+Even with these flaws, however, for more than 100 years, Westinghouse’ system has been used for the delivery of reliable and affordable electric service.

 Reconsideration of Distributed Generation

 Reliance on large central station generation may, however, be changing.
-Distributed generation, that is small scale generation located close to the point of use, and similar to what Edison used in his early lighting systems, may be an efficient substitute for at least some portion of the current system.
+Distributed generation, similar to what Edison used in his early lighting systems, may be an efficient substitute for at least some portion of the current system.

 Distributed generation can come in the following forms:

-- A combination of generation sources (possibly including small scale thermal generation along with one or more renewable resources) that provide service to a major institution such as a university, a hospital or a government campus as well as the surrounding community.
-This is sometimes referred to as a micro-grid and can be operated either along with, or independent from, the larger grid.
+- A combination of generation sources (possibly including small scale thermal generation along with one or more renewable resources) that can provide service to a major institution such as a university, a hospital or a government campus, as well as the surrounding community.
+This is sometimes referred to as a micro-grid.
+It can operate either along with, or independent from, the larger grid.

-- Site specific generation, such as an industrial facility’s cogeneration plant or residential roof top solar panels where the energy generated can be sold to the larger grid.
+- Site specific generation, such as an industrial facility’s cogeneration plant or residential roof top solar panels where a portion of the energy generated can be sold to the larger grid.

 - Behind the meter generation where the output is used solely to reduce the owner’s purchases from their local utility.